Your 8-step guide to creating a lead capture form that generates quality leads at scale.

-Lead generation forms are deceptively simple.
+Lead capture forms are deceptively simple.
 A few fields, a clear CTA and in theory, you should have leads pouring in faster than your ESP can handle.
 The reality of lead capture forms is very different – in a tiny space of digital real estate, you have to make decisions that mean the difference between getting a valuable new customer and wasted traffic.

 However, there are a few trade secrets we can give away.
 The first one is cart value.
-We found that targeting your lead gen form at users depending on whether or not they’d added to cart had a 3 percentage point difference in submission rates.
+We found that targeting your lead capture form at users depending on whether or not they’d added to cart had a 3 percentage point difference in submission rates.

 One more thing to think about – consider targeting your forms depending on the traffic source your visitor has come from.
 This is an important way of ensuring that there’s complete alignment between the reality of the experience and the expectations set by whichever ad, email or post that’s brought your visitor to the site.